Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 When we trigger an error an object is created for us.
 On that object I set our `X-VCL-Route` and assign it whatever was inside `req.http.X-VCL-Route` at that time †

 > † which would include `vcl_recv`, `vcl_hash` and `vcl_miss`.
-Remember the `req` object _does_ persist across the 'cluster edge'/'cluster shield' boundaries, but _only_ when going from `vcl_recv`.
+Remember the `req` object _does_ persist across the delivery node/fetching node boundaries, but _only_ when going from `vcl_recv`.
 After that, anything set on `req` is lost when crossing boundaries.

 Now we could have arrived at `vcl_error` from `vcl_recv` (e.g. if in our `vcl_recv` we had logic for checking Basic Authentication and none was found on the incoming request we could decide from `vcl_recv` to execute `error 401`) or we could have arrived at `vcl_error` from `vcl_miss` (as per our earlier example).
 So we need to check the internal Fastly state to identify this, hence checking `fastly_info.state ~ "^MISS"`.

 After that we append to the `obj` object's `X-VCL-Route` header our current state (i.e. so we know we came into `vcl_error`).
 Finally we look at the status on the `obj` object and see it's a 901 custom status code and so we append that information in order to know what happened.

-But you'll notice we don't restart the request from `vcl_error`, because if we did come from `vcl_miss` the data in `obj` would be lost because ultimately it was set on a 'cluster shield' node (as `vcl_error` would be running on the 'cluster shield' node when coming from `vcl_miss`).
+But you'll notice we don't restart the request from `vcl_error`, because if we did come from `vcl_miss` the data in `obj` would be lost because ultimately it was set on a fetching node (as `vcl_error` would be running on the fetching node when coming from `vcl_miss`).

-Instead we `return(deliver)`, because all that data assigned to `obj` is guaranteed to be copied into `resp` for us to reference when transitioning to `vcl_deliver` on the 'cluster edge' node.
+Instead we `return(deliver)`, because all that data assigned to `obj` is guaranteed to be copied into `resp` for us to reference when transitioning to `vcl_deliver` on the delivery node.

-Once we're at `vcl_deliver` we continue to set breadcrumb tracking onto `req.http.X-VCL-Route` as we know that will persist a restart (as we're still going to be executing code on the 'cluster edge' node).
+Once we're at `vcl_deliver` we continue to set breadcrumb tracking onto `req.http.X-VCL-Route` as we know that will persist a restart (as we're still going to be executing code on the delivery node).

 Phew!
 Well, that was NOT an easy task, and if you struggled to follow along.
 That's OK because it's hard to learn about all this stuff at once.
 Just keep coming back to this post as a reference point if you need to.